nus-cs2103-AY1718S1/addressbook-level4/collated/test/marvinchin.md

     }

     /**
-     * Verifies that the favorite command succeeds and that the ordering of persons in the model's filtered person list
+     * Verifies that the {@code FavoriteCommand} succeeds and that the ordering of {@code Person}s
-     * set by the last sort function still holds true */ private void assertFavoriteCommandRetainsSortOrder(String command, ReadOnlyPerson toFav, Comparator<ReadOnlyPerson> expectedComparator) throws DuplicatePersonException, PersonNotFoundException {
+     * in the model's filtered person list set by the last {@code SortCommand} still holds true */ private void assertFavoriteCommandRetainsSortOrder(String command, ReadOnlyPerson toFav, Comparator<ReadOnlyPerson> expectedComparator) throws DuplicatePersonException, PersonNotFoundException {